CodeYourFuture/curriculum/common-content/en/module/induction/checkout-a-commit/index.md

 +++
-title = '🔍 Check out a commit'
+title = '🔍 Inspect a commit'

 time ="20"
 facilitation = false
 emoji= '🧩'
 [objectives]
-    1='Given a remote or local repository, identify the files and folders from any commit in a version timeline' [build] render = 'never' list = 'local'
+    1='Given a remote repository on GitHub, identify the files and folders from any commit in a version timeline' [build] render = 'never' list = 'local'